Thom Hartmann: Political views

-Hartmann is considered to have progressive/liberal politics, although he describes himself as part of the radical middle.
+Hartmann has progressive/liberal politics, describing himself as part of the radical middle.
 His books include Unequal Protection: The Rise of Corporate Dominance and the Theft of Human Rights, in which he argues that the 1886 U.S. Supreme Court decision in Santa Clara County v.
 Southern Pacific Railroad Company (118 U.S. 394) did not actually grant corporate personhood, and that this doctrine derives from a mistaken interpretation of a Supreme Court clerk's notes.
-Hartmann considers this a clear contradiction of the intent of the Founding Fathers of the United States.
+Hartmann considers this a clear contradiction of the intent of the U.S. Founding Fathers.
 He has also written on the separation of church and state, drawing upon The Federalist Papers to argue that the Founding Fathers warned against the notion of the United States being a Christian nation.
-He contends that the 2000 American election and 2004 American election were stolen through electronic tampering, denial of the voting franchise by rigged voting lists, and limiting availability of voting machines in selected precincts.
+He contends that the 2000 and 2004 American elections were stolen through electronic tampering, denial of the voting franchise by rigged voting lists, and limiting availability of voting machines in selected precincts.
 He also accused the Bush administration of eroding democracy and individual freedoms.

 Hartmann is a vocal critic of the effects of neoliberal globalization on the U.S. economy, claiming that economic policies enacted during and since the presidency of Ronald Reagan have led, in large part, to many American industrial enterprises' being acquired by multinational firms based in overseas countries, leading in many cases to manufacturing jobs—once considered a major foundation of the U.S. economy—being relocated to countries in Asia and other areas where the costs of labor are lower than in the U.S. and the concurrent reversal of the United States' traditional role of a leading exporter of finished manufactured goods to that of a primary importer of finished manufactured goods (exemplified by massive trade deficits with countries such as China).
 Hartmann argues that this phenomenon is leading to the erosion of the American middle class, whose survival Hartmann deems critical to the survival of American democracy.
-This argument is expressed in Hartmann's 2006 book, Screwed: The Undeclared War Against The Middle Class and What We Can Do About It.
+This argument is expressed in Hartmann's 2006 book, Screwed: The Undeclared War Against the Middle Class and What We Can Do About It.
 One of the book's main arguments is that media deregulation leads to corporate media's shifting the American consensus towards the acceptance of privatization and massive corporate profits—which causes the shrinking of the middle class.

 In a 2013 interview with Politico, Hartmann described his political philosophy as democratic socialism: